spectrochempy/spectrochempy/README.rst

 Issue Tracker
 ==============

-You find a problem, want to suggest enhancement or want to look at the current issues and milestones, you can go there:
+You find a problem, want to suggest enhancements or want to look at the current issues and milestones, you can go there:

 * `Issue Tracker  <https://bitbucket.org/spectrocat/spectrochempy/issues>`_